-Swim cap: A swim cap is very useful if you or your kid has long hair and want to avoid that it gets into face while swimming.
+Swim cap: A swim cap is very useful if you or your child has long hair and you want to avoid it getting into the face while swimming.

-Swimming Goggles: Swimming goggles are mandatory as they will allow putting head under water without getting water in the eyes.
+Swimming Goggles: Swimming goggles are mandatory, as they allow swimmers to put their heads under water without getting water in the eyes.
 This will permit more relaxed and streamlined swimming.OTHER SWIMMING EQUIPMENT

 Kickboards: Kickboards are devices made of foam or other materials that float, and they come in a variety of shapes and sizes.
-The main purpose is for you to hold on and stay afloat while your legs do all the work.
+The main purpose of using a kickboard is to be able to stay afloat while your legs do all the work.

 Swim fins: Swim fins are a great tool to have while learning the freestyle and butterfly strokes.
 They give you an efficient kick and allow you to focus on the arm motions in freestyle and on the body undulation in butterfly.